 This glow surrounds the slumber of a man who is drawing near to his final breath…when that will occur, only his creator knows.
 He measures our breaths, our moments on this planet.
 He determines our last breath..
 He gives and takes away….
 Blessed be the name of the Lord.

 The man in the bed is dreaming quietly.. even breathing, no struggles.
 He gives these gentle moans of pleasure, which reminds me of “yummy sounds.
-Perhaps he is dreaming of the banquet table being prepared for his arrival in the heavens?
+Perhaps he is dreaming of the banquet table being prepared for his arrival in heaven?
 He may even be partaking in the cooking, which would give him great pleasure.
 Don loved to create.
-He is a “foodie,” and was long before that became a thing.
+He is a “foodie,” and was long before that became the popular thing.

 His skin color is pink, and he just appears to be having a good long deep nap.
 He is content.
 I can see it.
 I reassure him that his wife will be ok, and Kathy too… his loved ones…